Tini (singer): 2024–present: Un Mechón de Pelo, Breakdown, and sixth studio album

-Tini began working on new music in mid-2024.
-On 5 December 2024, she released "El Cielo", the lead single from her upcoming sixth studio album; it debuted at number five on the Argentina Hot 100.
-Tini then appeared on "Lo Que Me Causa" with Milo J. The two debuted the track on 19 January 2025 at his Movistar Arena show in Madrid; it was released on 23 January and reached the top 40 in Argentina.
-On 25 March 2025, Tini appeared alongside Emilia and Nicki Nicole on "Blackout", which topped the Argentina Hot 100 for two weeks as her sixth number-one.
-On 6 May 2025, Tini appeared alongside electropop band Miranda! on "Me Gusta", the final single from their album Nuevo Hotel Miranda!.
-On 16 May, Tini was featured on Canadian musician JP Saxe's "Strangers", the lead single from his extended play Make Yourself At Home.
-She made a surprise appearance at Lola Índigo's Metropolitano Stadium concert in Madrid on 14 June.
-On 19 June 2025, Tini and Beéle released "Universidad", their second collaboration and the second single from her upcoming studio album; it reached the top five in Argentina.
-On 26 and 27 July, Tini appeared as a guest and performed "We Pray" alongside Coldplay—at Hard Rock Stadium—on the Miami shows of their tour.
-On 7 August 2025, she released "De Papel" as the third single from her forthcoming album.
+Tini's first release of 2025 was "Lo Que Me Causa" with Milo J. The two debuted the track on 19 January at his Movistar Arena show in Madrid; it was released on 23 January and reached the top 40 in Argentina.
+In March, she appeared alongside Emilia and Nicki Nicole on "Blackout", which topped the Argentina Hot 100 for two weeks as her sixth number-one.
+On 6 May 2025, Tini appeared alongside electropop band Miranda! on "Me Gusta", the final single from their album Nuevo Hotel Miranda!., it debuted at number eight in Argentina.
+On 16 May, she was featured on Canadian musician JP Saxe's "Strangers", the lead single from his extended play Make Yourself At Home.
+Tini made a surprise appearance at Lola Índigo's Metropolitano Stadium concert in Madrid on 14 June.
+On 26 and 27 July, she appeared as a guest and performed "We Pray" alongside Coldplay—at Hard Rock Stadium—on the Miami shows of their tour.

-Tini starred in the leading role in the mystery drama miniseries Breakdown, opposite Jorge López and Martín Barba, which premiered on 15 August on Disney+.
-She played Miranda Senguinetti, a pianist who, in an attempt to trace and learn about her biological family and background, infiltrates a criminal organization.
-The Argentine-Mexican production marked her first live-action acting role in over nine years.
-On 18 September, Tini appeared on "Hasta Que Me Enamoro" with María Becerra.
-In October, she released "Una Noche Más" and "Down" as the subsequent singles from her forthcoming album.
-Tini conducted her own nine-date music festival Futttura, from 25 October to 16 November, in Buenos Aires.
-The festival will be succeeded by the Futttura Tour, comprising six shows across South America from February to April 2026.
-The tour will also visit Spain.
-Her sixth studio album is slated for release sometime next year.